influxdata/community-templates/mssql/readme.md

     - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
     - `INFLUX_ORG` - The name of your Organization.
     - `INFLUX_HOST` - The address of you InfluxDB
     - `INFLUX_BUCKET` - The name of the Bucket.
 If you going to use the bucket included, you need to export the variable.
-Ex: <code>export INFLUX_BUCKET=mariadb</code>
+Ex: <code>INFLUX_BUCKET=mssql</code>

 ## Contact